Our Smoking Cessation Program

 The group meets weekly and covers such topics as stress management, wellness, and behavior change techniques.
 Group discussion and activities are incorporated into the weekly meetings.

-This program is provided courtesy of University of Colorado Hospital and the Behavioral Health and Wellness Program (part of the CU Medical School on the Anschutz Medical Campus).
+The program, provided courtesy of University of Colorado Hospital and the Behavioral Health and Wellness Program, is run by Dr. Rebecca Richey.

 Patient Education & Resources